pratham-bhatnagar/sparkloom-gated-meetings/README.md

 ### Features

-Empowering Gated Meetups on MorphL2 with
+Empowering Gated Communities on MorphL2 with

 - Builder's check of github (using ZK proof)
 - ZK SBT gating and Allowlist using MorphL2